cfolino/bookstack_docs/virtual-machines/pages/73_bookstack-github-export-publish-pipeline.md

 - Preserves Markdown exactly as authored
 - Writes output to a timestamped directory

-**Important design choice:**
-No sanitization or redaction happens at this stage.
-The export must remain a faithful internal copy.
+No sanitization occurs at this stage.

 ```bash
 ./bookstack-export.sh